 In case you are using the RDP with a computer in your office and once done you disconnect from the session.
-However what happens is that next day when you try to switch on the monitor it will still be actively displaying yesterday’s active session.
+However, what happens is that the next day when you try to switch on the monitor it will still be actively displaying yesterday’s active session.
 The only resolution here is to log off from the PC.

 Getting best RDP results with Multiple Monitors